jina-ai/jina/docs/concepts/client/send-receive-data.md

 ## Returns

+TODO(Joan): Clarify what happens when return_type is singleton and the Result has only a single Document

 {meth}`~jina.clients.mixin.PostMixin.post` returns a `DocList` containing all Documents flattened over all Requests.
 When setting `return_responses=True`, this behavior is changed to returning a list of {class}`~jina.types.request.data.Response` objects.